JeffersonLab/coatjava/reconstruction/mc/src/main/java/org/jlab/service/mc/README.md

 * -NGENP=50 // This is not necessarily needed, if you are sure in LUND file the number of generated particles is always smaller than 10, you can skip this option

-If you are not interested how the matching works, but just want to use it as a black-box, then please run GEMC with above mentioned options, Below is an example command that will allow the TrutMatching service to work properly.
+If you are not interested how the matching works, but just want to use it as a black-box, then please run GEMC with above mentioned options, Below is an example command that will allow the TruthMatching service to work properly.

      gemc det.gcard -SAVE_ALL_MOTHERS=1 -SKIPREJECTEDHITS=1 -NGENP=50 -INTEGRATEDRAW="*" -N=10000 -USE_GUI=0 -INPUT_GEN_FILE="lund, inp_Lund.dat" -RUNNO=11 -OUTPUT="hipo, GEMC_Out.hipo"